Food waste collections

-Food waste will be collected separately every week.
+Food waste is collected separately every week.
 This includes all cooked and uncooked food waste and leftovers.

 You don't have to use liners in your caddy, but if you wish to, you can use compostable liners, paper bags or wrap the food in newspaper.
 You can find corn / vegetable starch compostable liners in most supermarkets or online, which feature the seedling logo (as pictured below) as they are 100 percent compostable.
 Please do not use plastic bags.